When was James Madison born?

 James Madison died in 1836 at the age of 85.

 How did James Madison die?

 He died from heart failure.

-James Madison took on roles that secured his place in history as a diplomat and one of the prestigious Founding Fathers of the country.
-He is considered one of the greatest leaders of the United States, and Madison ranks high for his approval as a President.
+James Madison took on roles that secured his place in history as a diplomat and one of the prestigious Founding Fathers of the nation.
+He is considered one of the greatest leaders of the United States and ranks high for his approval as a president.

-One of the fascinating things about James Madison is he could be serious and then tell a joke.
+One of the fascinating things about James Madison is he could be quite serious one moment and joking the next.
 This is clear in the multitude of quotes by James Madison.
-But, unfortunately, it took some time for those around him to understand his sense of humor.
+But unfortunately, it took some time for those around him to understand his sense of humor.

 James Madison’s Health

 His family was known to have various health issues, but his health wasn’t as bad as many of his siblings.